alimoghanni/NotePad/README.md

 # NotePad

-## It's happening, THE Big Update is COMING Soon!
+## It's happening, THE Big Update is COMING Soon!!!

 ### This application is written in QT
 ![Image of NotePad1](https://github.com/alimoghanni/NotePad/blob/master/01.jpg)